-Aims and Objectives In spring 2006, the School of Architecture registered a new master of architecture II program with the State Education Department of the University of the State of New York.
-This new post-professional degree program will extend the vision and intellectual rigor of the undergraduate program and allow a further development of the school's preeminent position in the education of architects.
+Aims and Objectives The new Master of Architecture II post-professional degree program extends the vision and intellectual rigor of the undergraduate program and allows a further development of the school's preeminent position in the education of architects.

-The master of architecture (M.Arch.
-II) is a design research, post-professional degree open to applicants with a first professional degree in architecture (bachelor of architecture or master of architecture I) from a program accredited by the NAAB or equivalent accrediting agency in another country.
-The program will serve professionals who wish to continue in practice with higher research and design skills in those areas in which the program offers specialization.
-It will additionally prepare those with first professional degrees who wish to develop parallel careers in teaching and/or continue to engage in research toward an appropriate Ph.D. degree at another institution.
+The Master of Architecture II is a design research, post-professional degree open to applicants with a first professional degree in architecture (Bachelor of Architecture or Master of Architecture I) from a program accredited by the NAAB or equivalent accrediting agency in another country.
+The program serves professionals who wish to continue in practice with higher research and design skills in those areas in which the program offers specialization.
+It additionally prepares those with first professional degrees who wish to develop parallel careers in teaching and/or continue to engage in research toward an appropriate Ph.D. degree at another institution.